Kawa-oneechan/SCI11-Plus/README.md

 You may want to edit `INFO.C` to taste.

 The following interpreters are available.
-Edit `MAKEFILE.MAK` line 26 to pick and choose.
+Invoke `make <target>` with one of the following:

 *  `sierra`: no debugger and no menu support.
 *  `sci`: debugger, stil no menu support.
 *  `sierram`: no debugger, but menu support is in.
 *  `scitestr`: both debugger and menu are in.
+*  `clean`: don't build but remove all objects, map files, and binaries.

+If no target is given, `sierra` is the default.

 ## Hacks